-- There is no cure for albinism, but some symptoms can be treated
+- There is no cure for albinism, but some symptoms can be treated.

-- Albinism is a genetic disorder
+- Albinism is a genetic condition.

-- Primarily, albinism affects the hair, eyes, skin, and vision
+- Primarily, albinism affects the hair, eyes, skin, and vision.

-- The most common cause of albinism is an interruption in the functioning of the enzyme tyrosinase
+- The most common cause of albinism is an interruption in the functioning of the enzyme tyrosinase.

-- An estimated 1 in 70 people carry the genes associated with albinism
+- An estimated 1 in 70 people carry the genes associated with albinism.

 Albinism is an inherited disease characterized by a substantially lower rate of melanin production.